Gabiiiiiii22/Creative-coding-major-project/README.md

 My animation is informed by:

 **Piet Mondrian’s *Broadway Boogie Woogie***

 The original painting suggests rhythm, movement, and music through its grid of coloured blocks.
 I was inspired by how a static composition can still imply motion and tempo.

 ![Piet_Mondrian Broadway_Boogie_Woogie](https://github.com/user-attachments/assets/16990ae7-5b40-4c9a-a337-4fffdcc1bc47)

 **Sydney and global metro and railway maps**

 The vertical and horizontal blocks echo train lines and city blocks.
 The moving column of light is a simplified, abstract representation of a train travelling across a network.

 <img width="1194" height="844" alt="image" src="https://github.com/user-attachments/assets/02b0b2d3-5326-4a1e-92c4-f0788642ab5d" />

 **Forest of Resonating Lamp**

-Inspired by teamLab’s Forest of Resonating Lamps, where light ripples outward as viewers move.
+I Inspired by teamLab’s Forest of Resonating Lamps, where light ripples outward as viewers move.
+These pieces treat human presence as energy that activates the environment, a concept I translated into a distance-based glow around the cursor

 <img width="1920" height="1279" alt="image" src="https://github.com/user-attachments/assets/4f847c52-5267-4458-84bb-d642c6bef9d6" />